azure1990/capstoneGCP5/README.md

 - Now on the GCP CLI, we proceeded to pull the image from our Docker Hub rep, create the image for the Registry and then deploy the image with GKE

-- Docker pul:
+- Docker pull:

 docker pull robscode/101capstonegcp

-- Create repository:
+- Create repository image:

 gcloud artifacts repositories create capstonegcp --repository-format=docker --location=us-central1 --description="Capstone project group 5"